Bosa

 Bosa is a town and comune in the province of Oristano (until May 2005 it was in the province of Nuoro), part of the Sardinia region of Italy.
 Bosa is situated about two-thirds of the way up the west coast of Sardinia, on a small hill, about 3 km inland on the north bank of the Temo River.
+It is the only town on the island of Sardinia built on the banks of a river.
 The town has maintained a population of around 8,000 people for a significant amount of time, but has an urban character that has differentiated it from other locations in Sardinia.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").
 Agriculture and fishing play an important part in the city economy, thanks to the river valley near the coast surrounded by hills and highland plateaus.

 History

 The area was inhabited since prehistorical times, as attested by the presence of several domus de janas and nuraghe.
 It was probably founded by the Phoenicians, although little is known about the original settlement.
 Under the Romans it was a municipium.
-The present town of Bosa was founded in XIII century by the Malaspina family, 2 km (1 miles) from the site of the ancient town In the early Middle Ages, as part of the Giudicato of Logudoro, it was a provincial capital.
+The present town of Bosa was founded in 13th century by the Malaspina family, 2.5 km (1.5 miles) from the site of the ancient town.
+In the early Middle Ages, as part of the Giudicato of Logudoro, it was a provincial capital.
 After the construction of the Malaspina Castle, the population gradually moved from the seaside to the hills.